 - ¼ tsp of salt (1 gram)

-- Whip the room temperature butter on a medium high speed with a whisk attachment or hand mixer for 5-7 minutes.
+- Whip the room temperature unsalted butter on a medium high speed with a whisk attachment of a stand mixer or hand mixer for 5-7 minutes.
 The butter should lighten in color as you incorporate air into it.

 - Add in the vanilla extract and salt, and mix on a low speed until incorporated.